-The assumptions of the DMA seem to be declaratively serving the right goals securing competition within the market and providing consumers with a wide range of available services and suppliers.
+securing competition within the market and providing consumers with a wide range of available services and suppliers.
 However, the draft regulation contains certain solutions that might have negative consequences for consumers and businesses as well as the market.
 It is important to fine-tune the rules in such as to improve them, not worsen the quality of the EU's digital single market.
 As was mentioned in the introduction, the DMA provides a new concept of the so-called gatekeepers, which are large online platforms that control access to information and services in the digital sector.
 A number of new obligations are imposed on gatekeepers to ensure fair treatment for business users and a better offer for consumers.
-The obligations imposed are ex ante controls, i.e. they regulate the behaviour of enterprises in a preventive manner, before potential market irregularities occur.
+The obligations imposed are ex ante controls, i.e. they regulate the behaviour of enterprises in a preventive manner, before market failures occur.